hugomodo/hugomodo-docs/content/blog/image-processing-and-svgs.md

     execute of template failed: template: partials/image-processing/imgproc.html:13:10: executing "partials/image-processing/imgproc.html" at <.Resize>: can't evaluate field Resize in type resource.Resource

 If I turn off my content shims we avoid this, but then we lack image processing and, in fact, all shortcode functionality.

+For content files, Hugo provides a handy `.File.Ext` variable for looking at a file's extension.
+But with our approach to image processing, we are using a `string` to find a Hugo `Resource`.
+Neither's a content file, so it won't work here.
+We'll have to examine the string instead for its extension.

+To do this, we'll split the string on `.` like so: